PureLove-X/tws.management/README.md

 This plugin runs on Minecraft [Purpur 1.20.1](https://purpurmc.org/docs/).
 You can download the latest version of the plugin jar through navigating the Packages section of this github repository, or using the following link [packages](https://github.com/kylejulian98/tws.management/packages).

+This plugin has also been confirmed to work with PaperMC jar files.

 #### Requirements

 The following symbols are used to indicate if a dependency (plugin also running on the server) is essential or not: